TrumpForUSA/HowTrumpWins2020/README.md

 > Additionally, ***Trump Universal Care*** waves most deductibles and copays that are currently part of the Medicare system.

 For those aged 18 to 65, ***Trump Universal Care*** is available for a fixed fee depending on age, and will provide the same coverage benefits.
 However, children turning 18 will receive five years worth of ***TUC*** coverage free of charge, to be used anytime until 65.
-Additionally, for each year of earned income in excess of $25,000 provides an additional two years of ***TUC*** coverage free of charge.
+Each year of earned income in excess of $20,000 provides an additional two years of ***TUC*** coverage free of charge.

 > Americans will only have to achieve 21 years of earned income in excess of $25,000 to receive ***TUC*** benefits free of charge, for life.